 Profitability and market access on top of R-CALF’s priority list

-The annual meeting of the Colorado Independent CattleGrowers Association in Cortex, Colo., brought producers together to discuss issues from wolves to county of origin labeling (COOL).
+The annual meeting of the Colorado Independent CattleGrowers Association in Cortex, Colo., brought producers together to discuss issues from wolves to country of origin labeling (COOL).

 The July 19-20 meeting included a tour of Ute Mountain Farm and Ranch Enterprise.

 RCALF CEO Bill Bullard spoke to the group briefly about the lawsuit R-CALF filed against Big Four, Tyson, Cargill, JBS and National Beef Packing Company, LLC, alleging the collusion of the companies to unlawfully depress prices paid to U.S. beef producers.
-Bullard spoke also about the decreasing numbers of producers leaving the industry, as well as trade.
+Bullard spoke also about the increasing numbers of producers leaving the industry, as well as trade.

 Tom DeWeese of the American Policy Center spoke about sustainability.
 CICA President Cody Jolly said DeWeese pointed out two policies adopted by the World Wildlife Federation that are in opposition to the beef industry.
-Concerning, Jolly said, as the WWF co-founded the Global Roundtable for Sustainable Beef and it’s U.S. counterpart, infiltrating the industry in what he said is an attempt to dictate policy.
+Concerning, Jolly said, is the WWF co-founded the Global Roundtable for Sustainable Beef and it’s U.S. counterpart, infiltrating the industry in what he said is an attempt to dictate policy.

 Norman MacLeod, of Gaelic Wolf Consulting, spoke to producers about the wolf issue in Colorado.
 Jolly said MacLeod was adamant that the “reintroduction” verbiage of wolves is incorrect, saying it is an introduction of a breed of wolves that aren’t native to the state, at the expense of the existing wolf population.